When she is asked about her long journey with breast cancer, Omaha native DeDra Robb responds reflectively.

 DeDra receives the treatment takes about thirty minutes and involves an infusion through a portacath.
 “Then you wait a half hour after that to make sure you don’t have any side effects right away, which I haven’t in a year and a half.
 And then you just go about your business.”

 DeDra receives her treatments on a Friday and says she can sometimes be a little tired and achy over the weekend and sometimes the following week.
 “But I’m basically fine,” she says.
 “I have three kids and we do everything we need to do, so I’m in pretty good shape.”

-“From Dr. Lemon to Brandi and then to all the nurses, Leeann and Barb, they have been here through my whole journey.
+“From Doctors to Brandi and then to all the nurses, Leeann and Barb, they have been here through my whole journey.
 And you can call them up whenever you need something and they’re just right there”, says DeDra.
 “Nobody has ever taken away any hope, or anything like that.
 They’re in it to win it too. “

 In regards to her future treatments, DeDra remains hopeful and philosophical.
 “I’ve said from the beginning of this journey that I’m going for the miracle, and that’s still sort of my plan,” she says with a chuckle.
 “I’ll stay on Kadcyla as long as it’s effective.
 I know that there will come a day when it’s not, and then we’ll have to switch plans,” she says.
 “I’m sure that I will always have to be on some kind of therapy, but I guess I just have to deal with that when it comes down to it.

 “My goals now are 2020, 2022 and 2028, which is when I have three graduations,” says DeDra in reference to her three kids.
 “I probably see life a little differently because I know how precious it is and there’s no guarantee for anybody, but it feels like for me I kind of know that little bit more.”